 ARC Readers

 At this point, your manuscript should be edited and ready to publish.
-Now it’s time to start thinking about reviews!
+Now it’s time to start thinking about reviews (yes, before you’ve published)!

 There are companies that connect authors with ARC readers (advanced reader copy) who will read your book for free in exchange for an honest review once your book is published.
-Garnering reviews makes your book appear more legit and worthwhile as well as plays into the algorithm to make your book appear in searches.
+Garnering reviews makes your book feel more legit and worthwhile, as well as plays into the algorithm to make your book appear in searches.

-Before sending out your manuscript to your ARC readers, be sure to create a PDF version of it so that it is not easily copied.
+Before sending out your manuscript to your ARC readers, be sure to create a PDF version so it is not easily copied.
 I also recommend including a title page that includes the verbiage “Advanced Copy—Not for Resale.”
-(Revisit the copyright step if you haven’t completed that yet.)
+(And revisit the copyright step if you haven’t completed that yet.)
 Keep in mind that finding ARC readers can be just as tedious as finding alpha/beta readers.
 You may get a small fraction of them actually following through with a review.
-For this reason, aim for at least 50 ARC readers.
+For this reason, I recommend aiming for at least 50 ARC readers.

 Published!